Mouth-watering pork chop fried rice

 Image credit: @eyc0412

-Typhoon Cafe at Plaza Singapura offers Taiwanese street food fare with popular dishes such as their Egg Fried Rice With Panko Canadian Pork Chop With Tonkatsu Sauce ($19.90++).
+Typhoon Cafe at Plaza Singapura offers Taiwanese street food fare with popular dishes such as their Panko Canadian Pork Chop with Egg Fried Rice ($14.50++).
 This is the most expensive option on the list, but it’s worth noting that Typhoon Cafe uses Canadian pork, a more premium cut.
 By incorporating panko to the meat, the pork chop has an added crunch.
 Give this a try if you like your fried cutlet extra crispy.

 Address: 68 Orchard Road, #04-63/67, Plaza Singapura, Singapore 238839